 - Documentation of non-payroll expenses, including mortgage interest payments, rent or lease payments and utility payments; copy of invoices from February 2020 and those paid during the Covered Period and receipts

 - Any documentation that will support how the PPP Funds were spent

 You’ll have 10 months from the end of your 8- or 24-week loan period before you even have to apply for forgiveness, according to current SBA guidelines.
-This means you’ll have plenty of time to work with your accountant, if needed, and complete all documentation so you can ensure maximum loan forgiveness.

 Please note: As government guidelines may change, we will provide updates as they are available and work to keep this page as current as possible.
 We’re keeping a close watch on SBA guidance as updates are released so we can share it with you.

 Frequently Asked Questions